JDSherbert/Audio-File-Guide/README.md

   - HE-AACv2: An extension of HE-AAC, including Parametric Stereo (PS) for even better performance at very low bit rates.
   - AAC-LD (Low Delay): Designed for real-time communication applications where low latency is crucial.
   - AAC-ELD (Enhanced Low Delay): Further improves on AAC-LD for high-quality, low-latency audio streaming.
+- Applications:
+  - Music Streaming: Widely used in music streaming services such as Apple Music, YouTube, and Spotify due to its balance of sound quality and file size.
+  - Mobile Devices: Apple's use of AAC in iTunes has popularized the format for mobile, specifically iPhone.
+  - Broadcasting: Digital radio and television broadcasts often use AAC for audio due to its efficiency and high quality.
+The format is part of the DVB and ATSC standards.
+  - VoIP and Conferencing: AAC-ELD and AAC-LD profiles are used in applications where low latency is critical, such as voice over IP (VoIP) and video conferencing.
+- Advantages:
+  - High Audio Quality at Low Bit Rates: AAC can deliver excellent audio quality even at lower bit rates, making it ideal for streaming and mobile applications where bandwidth and storage are concerns.
+  - Widespread Compatibility: With support across a broad range of devices and platforms, AAC is a versatile choice for digital audio.
+  - Advanced Features: Support for multi-channel audio and high-frequency ranges makes AAC suitable for a variety of applications beyond simple music playback.
+- Disadvantages
+  - Licensing Fees: Unlike some open-source codecs, AAC is patented, and using it in commercial products may require licensing fees.
+  - Compatibility Issues with Older Devices: Some older hardware and software may not fully support AAC, particularly more advanced profiles like HE-AAC and HE-AACv2.

 ### .aiff
 Similar to .wav in size and quality, AIFF is a lossless format developed by Apple.
 It is commonly used in Mac environments for professional audio applications.
 It supports a wide range of sample rates and bit rates and includes metadata support.